Exploring Surgery for: Hip

 After your surgery, your care team will monitor and treat your hip pain.
 If needed, your care team can consult with a pain management physician.
 We generally aim to have patients walk within one day of surgery, which helps to speed recovery and set rehabilitation expectations.
 A variety of rehabilitation services are available at NEBH, including physical therapy.

 Often times, your hip surgery will require an overnight stay.
 If you need to spend time with us following your hip surgery, we'll make your stay as pleasant as possible.
 We're proud to say that NEBH has consistently ranked as a top performer in patient satisfaction.
-In fact, we've received the Press Ganey Summit Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.
+In fact, we've received the Press Ganey Guardian of Excellence Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.

 A Commitment to Patient Safety